-LEDs are most commonly used for keypad backlights and service/message indicator lights.
-LEDs are also often used for LCD display backlights.
+Bright white LEDs are commonly used for phone camera flashes and LCD display backlights.
+LEDs are also used for indicator/notification lights and keyboard/keypad backlights.

 Some LEDs contain multiple elements and are therefore capable of multiple colors.
 LEDs with red, green, and blue elements are called RGB LEDs and are capable generating any color in the rainbow.